kayomarz/ml-select/README.md

 On further exploration, **ReasonML** seems to be the better choice, at-least for this task of exploring OCaml for web development.

-It took quite a while to figure out the ecosystem but it is an important step to choose between ReasonML and ReScript.
+It took quite a while to figure out the ecosystem but it is an always important step to make informed technology decisions.

 ### Why ReasonML?

 **ReScript** being young, might continue to veer further towards JavaScript and spin off into something different from ReasonML or OCaml.
-ReScript might become a great language but the JavaScript ecosystem is enormous with many languages compiling to JavaScript such as ClojureScript, Elm, PureScript, Dart and TypeScript.
+It might indeed become a popular language but the JavaScript ecosystem is already enormous with many languages compiling to JavaScript such as ClojureScript, Elm, PureScript, Dart and TypeScript.

-**ReasonML** seems to remain close to OCaml and serve our purpose.
-It has the necessary JavaScript interoperability and has **ReasonReact**.
+**ReasonML** seems to remain close to OCaml which serves our purpose of exploring OCaml.
+It has the necessary JavaScript interoperability and also has **ReasonReact**.
+ReasonML was created by the same members of the **React** team giving it a lot of credibility.
 Being adopted by companies for frontend development, ReasonML developers seem to have reaped its benefits and had a pleasant development experience.
 Maybe due to the changing ecosystem ReasonML teams might have to migrate to ReScript.

-Owing to fading away of ReasonML or so it **seems**, maybe its not the best choice to start a production level app using ReasonML but I don't yet know the ecosystem well enough to make this decision.
+Due to the reason sighted above ReasonML may not be the best choice to start a production level app using ReasonML but I don't yet know the ecosystem well enough to make this decision.

 Eventually we want to write correct and readable code in an expressive language.
 We also need to churn out top-notch apps despite their changing